 FLEX is an approach for diverse and flexible coping strategies that reduce risk as a consequence of superstorms.

-For mission critical facilities, FLEX allows facilities to develop a strategic and tangible plan that will minimize the risk, as well as to develop streamlined, effective and efficient mitigation strategies.
+For mission-critical facilities, FLEX allows facilities to develop a strategic and tangible plan that will minimize the risk, as well as to develop streamlined, effective, and efficient mitigation strategies.

 The guidance was originally developed to safeguard critical systems within commercial power facilities.
-The FLEX strategy consists of both an on-site equipment stored at the facilities as well as off-site materials and equipment for longer-term response.
+The FLEX strategy consists of both on-site equipment stored at the facilities as well as off-site materials and equipment for a longer-term response.